nexoracontrol-ops/hotpath-rs/crates/hotpath-backend/html_src/src/benchmarks.md

-# Benchmark Rust Apps and Compare Performance Between Git Commits
+# How to benchmark Rust applications and track performance changes

 `hotpath` provides a simple way to execute benchmarks and compare results between app versions.